valentinajemuovic/banking-kata-java/README.md

 ```

 For flyway operation from CLI:
-There will be flyway tasks available in the gradle as the plugin is applied to adapter-persistence-jpa.
+There will be flyway tasks available in the Gradle as the plugin is applied to adapter-persistence-jpa.
-Tasks can be executed by the following way -
+Tasks can be executed by the following way

 ```shell
 ./gradlew adapter-persistence-jpa:flywayInfo  //will provide the schema file under flywayInfo